Error 403 in kcenter preview, but the preview works in the classic UI

 mysql> select now();

-• Check if your JDBC connection URL has timezone parameter.
+• Check if your JDBC connection URL has a timezone parameter.

 spring.datasource.url=jdbc:mysql://localhost:3306/okmdbFileplan?autoReconnect=true&useUnicode=true&characterEncoding=UTF8&serverTimezone=Europe/Madrid